This documentation is still in progress. We are working hard to update all our screenshots to the new Magnolia 6 style. Please bear with us.

 Create a segment only when you know your audience well

 Create a segment only when you know your audience well and have targeted at least one successful campaign to them using local rules.
-Visitors who share a combination of traits are good candidates for segmentation if they respond well to personalization.
-For example, add visitors who previously bought a product to a "Previous buyers" segment and offer them a discount as a reward for return business.
+Visitors who share a combination of traits are good candidates for segmentation.
+For example, add visitors who previously bought a product to "Previous buyers" segment and offer them a discount as a reward for return business.
 Segmentation helps you repeat successful personalization experiments.
 Start with local rules, move to segmentation later.

 Workflow and tasks